Gain access to personalized product screening, the best pricing, rewards, and more!

 What is Benefin?

 Benefin (chemical name: N-Butyl-N-ethyl-a,a,a-trifluoro-2,6-dinitro-p-toluidine (56)) is a herbicide that was made to control a variety of broadleaf and grassy weeds on a variety of different landscapes.
-Benefin is of the class of inhibiting herbicides called dinitroanilines which inhibit cell division.
+Benefin is of the class of inhibiting herbicides called dinitroanilines, which inhibit cell division.
 Benefin is a shortened version of the name benfluralin.
 Benefin was first registered in the United States in 1970.

-Benefin-based products come in a variety of different formulations such as emulsifiable concentrate, granules, soluble concentrate/liquid, water-dispersible granules (dry flowable).
-Benefin can be used alone and has been manufactured in combinations with formulas such as with trifluralin and oryzalin.
+Benefin-based products come in various formulations, such as emulsifiable concentrate, granules, soluble concentrate/liquid, and water-dispersible granules (dry flowable).
+Benefin can be used alone and has been manufactured in combinations with formulas such as trifluralin and oryzalin.

 How Does Benefin Work?